WillowSaysWhat/Remote-Flight-Controller/README.md

 The second step of operation will only require the use of the Controls Panel, which consists of two controls: a throttle control and an elevation control.
 This allows the Operator to adjust the aircraft’s pitch and acceleration.
 The Controls Panel is located to the centre-right of the Remote Flight Controller (figure 2).
 Finally, to start the flight simulation, the Operator will need to locate the ‘Start Sim’ button.
 It can be found on figure 1 by using the following prompts:
+1. Open FlightSimulator.exe located in this repository.
-1. Locate the Flight Simulator GUI (Light theme).
+2. Locate the Flight Simulator GUI (Light theme).
-2. Locate the far-right gauge labelled ‘Vertical Speed’.
+3. Locate the far-right gauge labelled ‘Vertical Speed’.
-3. Locate the scenario dropdown box below the gauge labelled ‘None Selected’.
+4. Locate the scenario dropdown box below the gauge labelled ‘None Selected’.
-4. The ‘Start Sim’ button is directly below the dropdown box.
+5. The ‘Start Sim’ button is directly below the dropdown box.

 Prior knowledge of the control’s location will assist in minimising wait times during take-off.